Exposition des produits de l'industrie française: 10th exposition (1844)

 In 1844 the exposition last 60 days, with 3,960 exhibitors.

 It opened in the Champs-Élysées on 1 May and closed on 29 June.

 In the 1844 exposition it was found necessary to exclude retailers who did not make their own products, and to eliminate anything that was not socially useful, which included both freak artisan products and instruments used only by scientists.

 Entrants had to fill out a form that gave information about their business including its nature, number of employees, materials used, export and domestic earning and so on.

-The king opened the exposition and toured all the exhibits.
+The King opened the exposition and toured all the exhibits.

 Hector Berlioz composed and conducted the Hymne à la France, a great symphonic and choral work performed during the opening.

 Several vaudeville skits were performed during the exposition.

-The king came back every Monday to examine some exhibits in more detail.
+The King came back every Monday to examine some exhibits in more detail.

 There were 3,969 exhibitors, with most exhibits held in forty galleries in the grand hall.

 Exhibits were placed in the categories: Fabrics, Metals and other Minerals, Machinery, Precision Instruments, Chemical Arts, Fine Arts, Pottery, and Diverse Arts.

-Louis Philippe presided over an award ceremony on 29 July 1844 in the Tuileries.
+Louis Philippe presided over an award ceremony on 29 July 1844 in the Tuileries Palace.

 He personally presented 31 Legion of Honour medals to the most distinguished exhibitors.

 In all there were 3,253 awards.